praveenande84/Target-Interview/03 Theory/01 Client/02 CSS/css.md

 <summary>CSS Custom Property</summary>

 ### CSS Custom Property
-A CSS custom property is most commonly thought of as a variable in CSS.
+A CSS custom property is a variable in CSS.

 * variable creation : --variable
 * use variable : var(--variable)